RafaMMas/IberianFishHSMs/README.md

 In this reach of the Serpis River the water flows northward (upwards).
-The reach presents a series of small and relatively shallow pools connected throw rapid waters (i.e., rapid/runs).
-The bigger pool is located at the downstream part of the reach.
+The reach presents a series of small and relatively shallow pools connected through rapid waters (i.e., rapid/runs).
+The largest pool is located at the downstream part of the reach.
 The following figure shows the distribution of the velocity (m/s) and depth (m) for four simulated
 flows: Q = 0.5, 2.2, 2.7, and 21 m<sup>3</sup>/s.
 The maximum simulated